 - Tomamu Hokkaido offers an opportunity to get away from the major western crowds, and there are enough English speaking staff to make your stay easy.

 - Powder days provide some of the best in-bounds powder skiing in Hokkaido.
-And if you head off-piste you won’t get chased by a whistle-blowing ski patroller (unless you’re not wearing a poxy bib).
+And if you head off-piste you won’t get chased by a whistle-blowing patroller.

 - The towering hotels seem somewhat out of place at the base of a ski resort and the resort looks might fancy (and very OTT), but surprisingly the hotels provide great value for money considering they’re ski-in ski-out and the high standard of accommodation.

 - Tomamu is incredibly child friendly with an array of kids activities and plenty of beginner slopes.
-The downside for those on a budget is that ski lessons in English are only provided in a private format.
+And there are group ski lessons for kids with an English speaking instructor.

 - There are also lots of activities for adults.